 1. Choose the pots.

-Almost anything can be used as a container for plants, so what type of pot you choose depends upon your style preference and budget.
+Almost anything can be used as a container for plants, so the type of pot you choose depends on your style preference and budget.
 If you prefer lightweight containers, which are easy to move around and can weather winter temperatures, look for resin, fiberglass, and plastic.
-Bonus: These materials are not porous, so they absorb less moisture than unglazed clay or wood―leaving more for the plant.
+Bonus: These materials are not porous, so they absorb less moisture than unglazed clay or wood (this leaves more for the plant).

 2. Choose the potting mix.

 To reduce plant maintenance, buy potting mix containing a time-release fertilizer and moisture-retaining polymer crystals.
-If that type of mix is not available, buy a time-release fertilizer (such as Cockadoodle Doo) and a jar of water-retaining crystals (like Soil Moist) and follow the package directions for adding to the potting mix.
+If that type is not available, try to find separate time-release fertilizer (such as Cockadoodle Doo) and water-retaining crystals (like Soil Moist); follow the package directions for adding to a basic mix.

 3. Choose the plants.

 Make "Right plant, right place" your motto.
 You must take into consideration the conditions of your space.
 Don't try to grow a flower like a rose―which requires six hours of full sun―on a porch that gets only an hour early in the morning.
 Do your homework (read books and plant tags), ask for advice at the garden center, and determine which plants will thrive in the available sun or shade.

 When deciding what to buy, the simplest approach is to use one kind of plant per pot.
 If you choose to combine multiple types of plants, make sure they all like the same light and moisture conditions.
 Don't put a cactus and a pansy together in one pot and expect them to get along.